Need a Deck Built?

 Check Licenses, Certifications & Credentials

 Insurance is necessary to cover any costs should something go wrong or should they fail to complete the project.
+At the minimum, a contractor should have general liability and workers’ compensation insurance.

 One of the most important resources you have when finding a builder is their past clients.
 Be sure to check the references you ask for.
 These clients have seen the contractor working first hand and can give you insight into efficiency, reliability, and budget.